uwla/lacl/README.md

 associated with a resource/model/entity in the database.
 Thus,  it  is  possible to, for example, define authorization for a user to edit all  articles  or  just the articles he has created  by  creating  permissions  for  those  articles  in particular.
-This is better than adding a 'user_id' column in the articles table.
+This is better than adding a 'user_id' column to the articles table.

 ## Features